blockspacer/CXXCTP/README.md

 };
 ```

-Using similar approach you can apply multiple soure code transformation steps to same `class` / `struct` / e.t.c.
+Using a similar approach you can apply multiple soure code transformation steps to same the `class` / `struct` / e.t.c.

 ## How to add custom code transformation rules